sharat87/sharats.me/posts/2017-08-23_migrate-from-pelican-to-hugo.md

 # Why Hugo

 When I decided to start writing again, I couldn't remember who I was building the site.
-That's probably entirely my fault fot not documenting it for myself, but I ended up being almost new to Pelican.
+That's probably entirely my fault for not documenting it for myself, but I ended up being almost new to Pelican.
 So, instead of directly going to Pelican's homepage, I checked out [StaticGen](https://www.staticgen.com/) to see the current landscape of static site generators.
 The most popular (measure by GitHub stars) is obvious, Jekyll.
 Then came [Hugo](https://gohugo.io), a